eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ## Overview

-It may be desirable to switch clients if you are using one that is close to a [supermajority of clients](https://twitter.com/sproulM_/status/1440512518242197516).
+It may be desirable to switch clients if you are using one that is close to a supermajority of validators.
 If any one client has a supermajority of the chain, there is a risk that a [consensus bug could lead to a mass slashing](https://www.symphonious.net/2021/09/23/what-happens-if-beacon-chain-consensus-fails/) and validators on this client would lose 3/4th of their staked ETH in that worst-case scenario.

-As of September 2021, Prysm is the client that has close to a supermajority (64.8%).
-While it is an excellent, high-quality client, its share of the network introduces a slashing risk that is best avoided.
-The other clients are just as robust, and we are encouraging a move to one of those, until no one client has more than around 50% of the network.
-An ideal distribution would see no one client with more than 25% of the network, but this is not a realistic goal now, and maybe ever.

 To make the switch operationally easy, we'll be suggesting to use Infura as an interim execution client during the switch.
+Please note this will no longer be possible after the merge.

 Choose any consensus client and any execution client you'd like to use, and then follow the instructions below.